Craster is the acclaimed home of the kipper – a breakfast favourite of the Queen. But there’s more to Craster than fishy tales.

-It has been claimed that enjoying a Craster kipper fillet sandwich with a pint of ‘Workie Ticket’, whilst soaking up the view of Dunstanburgh Castle’s majestic ruins is the best experience ever.
+It could be said that enjoying a Craster kipper fillet sandwich with a pint of local ale whilst soaking up the view of Dunstanburgh Castle’s majestic ruins is the best experience ever.
+Where best to enjoy this than in the little fishing village of Craster, famed for being the home of the Kipper?

-On ‘smoking’ day, the smell alone is enough to tempt you to some Robson’s kippers, even if you don’t like them.
+This smoked fish delicacy is still prepared in the village using traditional methods in the original oak smoked barrels.
+On ‘smoking’ day, the smell alone is enough to tempt you even if you don’t like them.

 VisitEngland would like to invite you to take part in a short survey about our website.